hunter-teacher-cert/work_csci70900-lfridman2016/meth1/portfolio/final_lesson_plan2.md

 Unplugged activities to make the very abstract concept of object-oriented programming more concrete.
 Subgoal labeling to provide students with a starting point for their project.
 Additional scaffolding in the form of a fully built example with certain areas hidden for students with disabilities or ELL students if needed.

+### New York State Standards for Digital Fluency and Computer Science
+9-12.CT.4
+Implement a program using a
+combination of student-defined and third-party functions to organize the computation.

 ### Aim:
 I can use object-oriented programming to model a real-world concept.

 ### Warm up
 time: 5 mins

 With no restrictions, what would you want to be when you grow up?
 Why?
 Your answer does not have to be "realistic" ie astronaut, movie star, Jedi are all acceptable answers.

 ### Lesson Content
 time: 10 mins

 Instructor models designing an object to represent a job using a student volunteer's warm up response.
 What attributes does your chosen role have?
 What information might you know about it?
 What can your role do?

 Example:
 A ballerina has a:
 - name